manuel-di-iorio/unique-engine/docs/docs/core-concepts.md

 camera = new UePerspectiveCamera();
 camera.move(0, 5, 10);
 ```
-You don't need to manually handle GameMaker’s built-in view system, the engine integrates the camera automatically.
+You don't need to manually handle GameMaker’s view system, the engine integrates the camera automatically.

 ### Field of View & Clipping
 By default, the camera has: